-To register at the NCRC, you may contact Chris Burling at (515) 382-1600 or email at cburling@nevadacubs.org.
+To register at the NCRC, you may contact Chris Burling or Kasey Taggart at (515) 382-1600 or email at cburling@nevadacubs.org or ktaggart@nevadacubs.org.
 You will be required to fill out the forms listed below before your child will officially be enrolled.
 A \$10 nonrefundable per child fee will be charged to your first bill for registration.